WSBK / Superbike Racing · Workflow guide

 Can I use national championship entry lists, or does it need official WSBK data?

-RaceTagger works with any CSV that has bike number and rider name.
-National championships, regional series, club races — whatever format you have, import it once and it applies to all photos.
+Any CSV with a bike number and rider name works.
+National championships, regional series, club races — import whatever roster you have once, and the detected numbers are matched against it across all your photos.